Managing Email Notifications in ServiceBox

 Limit Email Notifications

-Office staff: Consider relying more on computer screen notifications.
+Office staff: Consider relying more on computer screen notifications for reminders.

-Field Techs: in-app alerts are best using ServiceBox on their Smartphone or Tablet rather than email notifications.
+Field Techs: In-app alerts are best used with ServiceBox on their Smartphone or Tablet rather than email notifications.
 This approach can help users stay informed without cluttering their email inbox.

 Option for everyone:

-• Rely on your computer screen's little red circles within the ServiceBox application, notifying users of changes or actions needed.
+- Rely on the red notification circles in the ServiceBox to notify users of changes or actions required

 Conclusion: